pyOpenSci/pyopensci.github.io/_pages/about-peer-review.md

     alt: "A pencil sketch of a round table with people sitting around it from different backgrounds working on laptops and also writing together."
     excerpt: "You don't have to chose between pyOpenSci and JOSS.
 We have a collaboration with JOSS where you can submit your package to us for review.
-If your package is accepted and if it is in scope for JOSS, it will then be fast tracked through their review process; they will only review your paper.md file.
+If your package is accepted and if it is in scope for JOSS, it will then be fast tracked through JOSS' review process; they will only review your paper.md file.
 Consider this a win-win!
 More here - maybe a pyos<> joss logo?? "